yaoyusi1109/starter-hugo-portfolio-theme/content/authors/admin/_index.md

 ---
 # Display name
-title: Alice Wu (吳恩達)
+title: Yusi Yao (姚羽思)

 # Is this the primary user of the site?
 superuser: true

 # Role/position
-role: ''
+role: Pension Analyst

 # Status emoji
 status:
   icon: ☕️

 # Organizations/Affiliations
-#organizations:
+organizations:
-#- name: 腾讯
+- name: College of the Holy Cross
-#  url: ""
+  url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+bio: Data and Games!

 #interests:
 #- Artificial Intelligence